euanmac/PDDemo/README.md

 * **markymark** - a MarkDown rendering package

 Both are included so the project/workspace should compile.
-The dependencies were installed originally using CocoaPods and the Podfile and Podfile.lock are included so there should be no need to redownload.
+The dependencies were installed originally using CocoaPods and the Podfile and Podfile.lock are included in repo so no need to "pod install".

 #  To Do
-* Persistance
+* Persistance - partly complete.
+Markdown with inline images is not  cached and blocks as not loaded asynchronously
 * Notes
+* Logging
 * Scroll content
 * ImageArticle Cell
+* Automated unit testing - need populate model with test JSON

 #  Application Structure

+__Object Model__

+ContentfulDataManager
+Effectively the model manager in that it controls loading of the model objects and controls access to both Contentful API and also to filesystem for caching / saving data.
+Defines observer protocol - this can be implemented by any class wanting to know when Contentful data has been loaded.
+Observers need to register for updates.

+__View Controllers__

 HeaderViewController
 Takes a header and displays all articles listed - used as starting view controller for each tab (not home).
 No grouping.